OutSystems/docs-product/src/develop/ui/patterns/web/responsive/responsivetable.md

 ---
 tags: runtime-traditionalweb;
-summary: ResponsiveTable displays information in a logical and organized way that is easy to scan and read.
+summary: Responsive Table displays information in a logical and organized way that is easy to scan and read.
 ---

 # Responsive Table